 You can find more information at: www.cost.eu/COST_Actions/tdp/TD1407.

-Its activities can be followed at: www.costnotice.net
+Activities developed can be found at: www.costnotice.net